-In this video, Oliver also presents different versions of aquarium plants: On the one hand, the so-called potted ware, in which the plant is cultivated in a substrate made of rock wool or sometimes coconut fibers.
-The substrate is in a small plastic pot.
-Another way to buy aquatic plants, is as InVitro-cultivated plants.
-These plants are cultivated under sterile laboratory conditions as Meristem culture and usually sold in a sealed cup, in which the aquarium plant floats or stands in a nutrient gel or nutrient fluid, ensuring nutrient supply over a longer period of time.
-We have clarified the exact differences between the various forms of sale in a dedicated article in our aquascaping Wiki.
-The pros and cons are explained in detail there.
+In this video, Oliver also presents different forms of aquarium plants: First we have the potted plants.
+These plants are cultivated in a substrate made of rock wool or sometimes coconut fibers.
+The substrate is placed in a small plastic pot.
+Aquatic plants can also be bought in the form of invitro plants.
+They are grown in sterile laboratory conditions from tissue culture and these plants are usually cultivated and sold in a sealed cup, in which the roots of the aquarium plant are immersed in a nutrient gel or nutrient fluid, which ensured a good nutrient supply over a long period of time.
+We explain the exact differences between the various forms of sale in a separate article in our Aquascaping Wiki.
+The pros and cons of invitro aquarium plants are explained in detail there.

-The plant did not survive shipping?
+The aquarium plant did not take shipping well?